richardanaya/colossus/README.md

 - **Intelligent Code Analysis**: Ask questions about your codebase and receive immediate responses
 - **Code Modification**: Make changes to your codebase through voice commands
-- **Context Switching**: Seamlessly switch between different parts of your project
+- **Context Switching**: Seamlessly switch between different parts of your project by using dynamic `/load` of context files based on the conversation

 ## Installation